Newspaper Page Text

 have been with a view to vest the

-same powers in Congress.
+‘same powers in Congress.
 It would

-have been cruel to divest the Indians
+have heen cruel to divest the Indians

 of the power,without at the same time

-intending to use it for their benefit.
+intending to use it for their benclit.

-This power never lias been used, that
+This power never has been used, that

 I know of, perhaps could not be used,

-by Congress, to advantage.
+by Congress, to advaitage.
 Of all

-subjects that Congress could he called
+subjects that Congress could be called

 difficult—to make a code of laws by

-which the Cherokee nation should
+which the Cherckee nation should

-manage all their internal affairs.
-I
+manage all their internal afiairs.
+1

-cannot hut believe that (his is pow
+cannot but believe that this is pow

 er most fit to be exercised by the